Lanka Learning Center / feat.collective

 -

-Design TeamMatthias Both, Carolin Lintl, Felix Lupatsch, Noemi Ott, Valentin Ott, Stefanie Schwemle, Spela Setzen, Felix Yaparsidi
+- Design Team:Matthias Both, Carolin Lintl, Felix Lupatsch, Noemi Ott, Valentin Ott, Stefanie Schwemle, Spela Setzen, Felix Yaparsidi

-CollaboratorsMBKI Bau-Ingenieure, Stuttgart
+- Collaborators:MBKI Bau-Ingenieure, Stuttgart

-From the architect.
+Text description provided by the architects.
 In the framework of a seminar and design project, the foundation for a school and training center on the eastern coast of Sri Lanka was created through a cooperation between the IRGE at the University of Stuttgart and Transsolar.

 In the Batticaloa district, which is still suffering from the consequences of a civil war and a tsunami, the building was constructed with local entrepreneurs, craftsmen, and workers.